 AND…JUST FOR FUN…

 For those of you at Pearson in the mid-80s, here is a slideshow you might find entertaining.
 These are sketches Theo did casually in faculty meetings, as doodles.
-Eileen saved them with photos in an old cardboard box, which she recently emptied.
+Eileen saved them and just found them again recently.
 Can you match the doodle-sketches of Pearson teachers of the 1980s with their names?

 Hint: The names to be matched with photos are: Andrew, Ann, Brad, Edgar, Eric, Garry, Gay, Hamish, Jean, Jerry, John D, Marc, and Martha.